go-rod/rod/README.md

 ## Examples

 You can find examples from [here](examples_test.go) or [here](lib/examples).

-For more details, please read the unit tests.
+For more detailed examples, please search the unit tests.
+Such as the usage of method `HandleAuth`, search the all the `*_test.go` files that contain `HandleAuth` or `HandleAuthE`.
+You can also search the github issues, they contain a lot of usage examples too.

 If you have questions, please raise an issue or join the [gitter room](https://gitter.im/ysmood-rod/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link).